What is Interactive Fiction?

 the player’s understanding of the work as a whole.

-is intended to deepen the player’s involvement in the narrative; to the extent
+intended to deepen the player’s involvement in the narrative; to the extent players

-players are forced to provide their own solutions to the puzzles the story provides
+are forced to provide their own solutions to the puzzles the story provides they tend

-they tend to find themselves taking ownership of the outcomes.
-The puzzling nature
+to find themselves taking ownership of the outcomes.
+The puzzling nature of the

-of the parables (and other material) in Mark’s Gospel seems directed at a similar
+parables (and other material) in Mark’s Gospel seems directed at a similar (though

-(though deeper) end; in particular it seems to be part of Mark’s strategy to bring
+deeper) end; in particular it seems to be part of Mark’s strategy to bring his target

-his target audience round to the authorial viewpoint (or, at least, the point of
+audience round to the authorial viewpoint (or, at least, the point of view of the

-of different media, but there is here a convergence of reader responses, even though
+media, but there is here a convergence of reader responses, even though in the case

-in the case of the Gospel the reader cannot direct the actions of the protagonist.
+of the Gospel the reader cannot direct the actions of the protagonist.
+Insofar as a

-Insofar as a work of IF is designed so that part of the challenge of the work is to
+work of IF is designed so that part of the challenge of the work is to understand

-understand what is going on, that convergence becomes greater (without ever
+what is going on, that convergence becomes greater (without ever approximating to

 Although a modern reader cannot affect either the course of events or even the style